 The CORS tab manages cross-origin resource sharing rules.
 Paste your JSON array and click Validate.
 If the rules are valid, Save will store them to the bucket configuration.
 CORS is useful when your web applications need to make direct requests to S3.

 To keep your data safe, always double check each permission before saving.
-The typical click path to update permissions is: Sidebar → select bucket or object → Inspector panel → ACL or Bucket Policy or CORS.
+The typical click path is: Sidebar → select bucket or object → Inspector panel → ACL or CORS.
+Bucket policies are available only when a bucket is selected.
 Only users with valid credentials can view or change these settings, and your credentials never leave the browser.

 Return to the home page or view all features for more topics.